AzlanCoding/browser-in-website/README.md

 # browser-in-website
 This project is to help students bypass websites blocked by schools device manager apps (e.g. Mobile guardian) to do reaserch.
 It makes use of iframe to do so.
+You can call it an iframe browser.
 Using this extension to help the site work: https://chrome.google.com/webstore/detail/ignore-x-frame-headers/gleekbfjekiniecknbkamfmkohkpodhe
 This extension ignores X-frame-headers and Content Security Policy (CSP) Headers.
 # Disclaimer